enaki/covid-visualizer/README.md

 ![Statistics](https://github.com/enaky/covid-visualiser/blob/main/documentation/mobile_views/statistics_united.png)

-#### News Page
+### News Page

-News are retrieved from a news API with covid related topic in english and romanian.
+News are retrieved from a news API with covid related topic in english and in romanian.

 Fetched news are put in Async Storage and are used next time accessing the news page if they are not older than an hour.